 Want to see more tasty food in New Zealand?

-4. Auckland Domain Wintergardens
+4. Spend A Sunny Day At Auckland Domain Wintergardens

-Auckland Domain is another such park with big trees lining the road and plenty of open space for dogs and children to roam.
+Auckland Domain is another expansive park with big trees lining the road.
+Plenty of open space for dogs and children to roam.

-It would take you another 30 minutes walk or 8 minutes drive to get here so consider paying this a visit before or after you’ve had something to eat at La Cigale.
+From La Cigale French market, it will take you another 30 minutes’ walk or 8 minutes drive.
+So consider paying this a visit before or after you’ve had something to eat at La Cigale.

 The Auckland War Memorial Museum is here too:

-Don’t miss the wintergardens!
 Entrance is free.

-5. Viaduct harbor & Wynyard Quarter
+5. Take An Evening Stroll Around Viaduct harbor & Wynyard Quarter

 This area is super lively on a Friday night.
 It is tricky to find parking along the street.

-6. Waiheke island
+6. Hop On A Ferry To Quaint Waiheke island

 This item on the list is probably the most expensive since the return ferry ticket for one adult is already at $38.